FrankRay78/PatienceOS/README.md

 The obligatory screenshot, which (at the moment), is pretty underwhelming I admit:
 ![PatienceOS - boot splash](https://github.com/FrankRay78/PatienceOS/assets/52075808/4ffa65a2-9818-4502-a2cf-ceee99b70e93)

+As of 15 April 2024, PatienceOS is a 32-bit kernel that boots in protected mode on an emulated x86 machine.
+The bootstrap is written in assembly and supports the [Multiboot Specification](https://en.wikipedia.org/wiki/Multiboot_specification), version 2.
+The main kernel is written in C#, linked against the custom runtime library, and compiled to bare metal using the Microsoft .Net AOT compiler.
+There is a basic `Console` class that supports writing characters to the screen in VGA text mode.
+Extensive unit tests have been written for the console and the underlying framebuffer video memory.

 The most accurate list of features supported by the PatienceOS kernel is given in the description of each [Release](https://github.com/FrankRay78/PatienceOS/releases).

 > [!IMPORTANT]\